jsafrane/scratch/storage-tests.md

 `[Feature:Volumes]` is used in Ceph and iSCSI tests to skip them in all jobs, because no job install Ceph or iSCSI client utilities.

 #### Ceph server image
 Current Ceph RBD and CephFS tests start a new server in each test.
-Current Ceph image at  `test/images/volumes-tester/rbd` can run only **once** per node (due to kernel?).
-We have following options:
+Current Ceph image at  `test/images/volumes-tester/rbd` can run only **once** per node, because the image has

-* Run Ceph tests in `[Serial]` so the Ceph servers don't accidentally conflict on one node.
-This is too slow.
-* Rework the server image to be able to run multiple Ceph servers on one node.
-Not sure if this is possible.
-* Run the Ceph server in `SynchronizedBeforeSuite` and either enable dynamic provisioning (for RBD) or pre-provision number of PVs (for CephFS that does not support dynamic provisioning).

 #### iSCSI server image
 Similarly, only one iSCSI container based on   `test/images/volumes-tester/iscsi` can run on a node.
 We have the same options: